appuio/ops-techlab/labs/32_update_hosts.md

 logging-fluentd-s2k2j     1/1       Running   1          1h
 ```

-Since we want to update the whole cluster, you will need to repeat these steps on all the instances.
-Masters do not need to be drained, because they do not run any pods (unschedulable by default).
+Since we want to update the whole cluster, you will need to repeat these steps on all servers.
+Masters do not need to be drained because they do not run any pods (unschedulable by default).

 ---